-- Biomass boiler (Exempted Appliance if in Smoke Control Area) - Air or ground source heat pump
+- External insulation with cavity wall insulation - Biomass boiler (Exempted Appliance if in Smoke Control Area)

 Opportunity to benefit from a Green Deal on this property

 Green Deal Finance allows you to pay for some of the cost of your improvements in instalments under a Green Deal Plan (note that this is a credit agreement, but with instalments being added to the electricity bill for the property).
 The availability of a Green Deal Plan will depend upon your financial circumstances.
 There is a limit to how much Green Deal Finance can be used, which is determined by how much energy the improvements are estimated to save for a 'typical household'.